ms/buildtogether.tech/delivery/index.md

     meeting is optional.

 Make two lists.
-:   When I'm moderating, I put the headings "Good" and "Bad" on the board, then do
+:   When I'm moderating, I put the headings "Keep" and "Change" on the board,
-    a lap around the room and ask every person to give me one item (that hasn't already been mentioned) for each list.
+    then do a lap around the room and ask every person to give me one item that hasn't already been mentioned for each list.
+The "hasn't already been mentioned" part is ipmortant: after the first few safe responses are up on the board, people have to start saying the more difficult things that really matter.

 Comment on actions rather than individuals.
 :   By the time the project is done, some people may not be able to stand one